 The Campus Hospital Volunteer Organization meets each senester on a weekly basis on volunteer their services at Psyhiatric Centers.
 The focus of the organization is to provide the nvaluable service of social and recreational interactions and ompanionship to short and long-term patients.
 An important ffect of volunteering for the patients is the contact with normal" people from society.
 Volunteers meet with groups of 0-50 patients and participate in card games, board games, craft ctivity, conversation, and dance.
 Facilities are equipped with ool tables, ping-pong tables, and other recreational supplies. roup leaders for each facility are responsible for organizing ctivities and holiday celebrations for the patients.
-Activities according to the patients of the patients of the patients of the patients.
-Activities according to the patients of the patients of the patients of the patients of the patients. nteering students.
+Activities activities and theatrical performances executed by volnteering students.